revezone/revezone/README.md

 You can sort directories and split screens by dragging and dropping.
 ![](https://img.alicdn.com/imgextra/i2/O1CN010t9Wto1cFZDv1zeD1_!!6000000003571-2-tps-2952-1706.png)

+## About this repo
+This repository only includes the basic functionality code of Revezone and does not completely correspond to the capabilities provided by revezone.com and the Revezone desktop application.

 ## Future Planning
 More useful features are developing.
 You can get more information and developing stories from [Twitter](https://twitter.com/TheReveZone) or [Bilibili](https://space.bilibili.com/393134139).